How AI in Financial Technology Is Transforming Banking

 A financial platform struggled with its rule-based existing system, leading to delayed fraud detection.
 As fraudulent transactions were often detected hours after completion, compliance teams spent weeks manually reviewing alerts.

-Signity built Fraud Shield, an AI-powered fraud-prevention platform that offers real-time transaction intelligence.
-The system profiles user behavior and assigns real-time risk scores.
-Our platform automates AML monitoring with seamless integration using secure APIs.
+Solution: Signity built Fraud Shield, an AI-powered fraud prevention platform that delivers real-time transaction intelligence.
+The system profiles user behavior and assigns risk scores as transactions happen.
+It automates AML monitoring through secure API integration.

-The platform processes transaction streams through real-time data pipelines.
-It analyzes behavioral indicators such as device fingerprints, location anomalies, and transaction frequency.
-Also, machine learning models evaluate the signals and assign dynamic risk scores during payment authorization, enabling near-instant fraud detection.
+The platform runs transaction streams through real-time data pipelines and reads behavioral indicators such as device fingerprints, location anomalies, and transaction frequency.
+Machine learning models evaluate these signals and assign a dynamic risk score during payment authorization, which allows fraud to be caught in near real time rather than after the fact.

 Results Achieved: